 Each of the spouses needs to hire a collaborative divorce attorney.
 They will sign a Participation Agreement that says that they will work together to settle the matter outside of court.

 Your attorneys will prepare all the paperwork.
 Once a party accepts the settlement, the lawyers will file it with the court.
 The judge will review the settlement and sign the judgment.
-The process only takes around 4 to 6 months on the average and it is typically a win-win settlement.
+The process only takes around 4 to 6 months on average and it is typically a win-win settlement.

 Without the threats of litigation, you have a good chance of achieving a more holistic and durable settlement.